Tours of modern architecture in Cambodia

 meet in town and travel by bus.
 Start at 8.30am, end around 11.30am.

 We then take a short walk around the area known as the Front du Bassac, planned in the 1960s to be a 'civic and cultural centre', and look briefly at the Grey Building and visit an apartment in the White Building.
 The Grey Building, now altered, was designed by Vann Molyvann as an Olympic Village for the Southeast Asian Games; the White Building was designed as public housing by the municipality of Phnom Penh.

 If you are interested in a special 'custom' or private tour, please email us.
 We offer two options for private tours and can modify these to some extent, based on the sites you would like to visit.
 For our 1960s tour, it usually takes one hour per site including transport time.
 All tours are conducted in English and led by Cambodian architects and students of architecture.

 (description above in the 'Details of tours' section).

 2 New Khmer Architecture of the 1960s.

 The New Khmer Architecture tour explores Phnom Penh’s landmarks designed by Vann Molyvann, Cambodia’s most famous architect.
 After independence in 1953, a far-reaching cultural and social vision for Cambodia was reflected in the new architecture of the time; uniquely this focused on integrating an international style with local tradition, materials and climate.
 This tour visits the National Sports Complex (Olympic Stadium), the Universities Campus, the 100 houses (social housing) and, if requested, the Chaktomuk Conference Hall.
 The tour takes around 3 hrs and is by tuk-tuk (a motorbike-powered rickshaw), car or mini-bus.
 Tours usually start at 8.30am or alternatively at 2.30pm.
-Rates for
+Rates in USD:

 2 New Khmer Architecture of the 1960s.